Field Types and Properties

 Stores media files captured directly by the device from the form where it's initiated.

-On the web browser, these will be displayed as a file upload field for uploading the media file.
-They can be added to a form by using the file upload field and then setting the special Type property.
+On the web browser, Image or Video capture will be displayed as a file upload field for uploading the media file.
+Audio fields will allow the user to record directly using the device microphone (browser permissions must be granted).

 The intention of media capture directly on the form is to reference an image or a short video.
 Be aware that video fields should not be used to capture long videos.
-Any video longer than 10 minutes will likely start to cause issues with saving the form.
+Any video up to 10 minutes will likely cause issues with saving the form.

 Web Browser: